KIC/angular2-material-seed/README.md

 For config optiosn see: https://teradata.github.io/covalent/#/layouts/nav-view

-The whole seup can be a bi bitchy, therefor I have also provided a Dockerfile:
+The whole seup can be a bit bitchy, therefore I have also provided a Dockerfile:
 ```
 FROM node